typesense/typesense-instantsearch-adapter/README.md

 });
 ```

+Read more about all available options for `renderingContent` in [Algolia's documentation here](https://www.algolia.com/doc/api-reference/api-parameters/renderingContent/?client=javascript#examples).

 ### Special characters in field names / values

+> Available as of typesense-instantsearch-adapter `2.7.0-2`

 - If any string fields in your documents have a colon `:` in their values (for eg, let's say there's a field called `{ brand: "a:b" }`, then you would need to add a parameter like below when instantiating the adapter: